On Three "Anomalous" Measurements of Nonlinear QPC Conductance: Nonlinear Aharonov-Bohm effect: a challenge

 At this writing we have no light to shed on this remarkable finding.
 We are, however, intrigued by the robust periodicity of the visibility and consider that it well merits further thought, given that nonequilibrium transport in most cases really should wipe out such delicate effects.
 One potential consideration may be relevant: a model of the twin-path electron interferometer should perhaps not assume ideal, cost-free 50-50 transmission at its junctions as for, say, half-silvered mirrors in its optical predecessor.
 Rather, the hole in the conductive geometry presents a different sort of quantum barrier to an incoming carrier, not just dividing but severely distorting its wave function.
 The barrier is not fully 1D but ``one-plus-one-dimensional'', calling for detailed simulation to compute how the wave function negotiates being split, to heal itself after passage.

 Calculations show that normal quantum transport through multiply connected structures results in transmission factors with a complex energy dependence, more so as these geometries cause states in discrete bands to hybridize, complicating the eigenstate solutions.
 Such transmission behaviour, inherent in this topology, would likewise strongly condition the carrier flux.
-How this might possibly play out for some of the finer details of the Aharonov-Bohm phase shift \cite{3}, is certainly not clear.
+How this might play out for any of the finer details of the Aharonov-Bohm phase shift \cite{3}, with carriers in different bands possibly coupled self-consistently and reacting differently to the barrier, is certainly not clear.